mkyleUD/Caviness-HPC-Shell/_episodes/02-navigation.md

 ~~~
 {: .language-bash}

-Let's us `ls` again.
+Let's type `ls` again.
 What do we see?
 ~~~
 training
 ~~~
 {: .output}

-Our folder is there, awesome.
+Our folder (directory) is there, awesome.
 What if we wanted to go inside it and do stuff there?
 We will use the
 `cd` (change directory) command to move around.
 Let's `cd` into our new training folder.

 ~~~